George Washington's Drink of Choice

 George Washington's Drink of ChoiceFebruary 22, 2013

-Although we celebrated President’s Day on Monday, today marks what would be George Washington’s 281st birthday.
-How would the father of our country commemorate this occasion?
+How would the father of our country commemorate an occasion?
 With a drink, no doubt.
 But while Washington distilled whiskey on his property, punches and wines were far more common at eighteenth-century get-togethers.

 Particularly popular with Washington and his peers was Madeira, a fortified wine produced on the Portuguese island of the same name.
 The Founding Fathers toasted the Declaration of Independence with glasses of Madeira, and Washington kept his personal stores stocked with hundreds of gallons of the stuff.
 Washington’s step-granddaughter, in a letter shared by researchers at his Mt.
 Vernon estate, reported that he enjoyed three glasses after dinner each night.